+Victim advocatin managing to victim to part

-1 min Role of the Advocate in Providing Ongoing Care Role of the Advocate in Providing Ongoing Care Advocate in Providing Ongoing Care May be able to provide follow-up services via phone, by mail, or in-person Can assist survivors' in their healing to manage the long-term impact of trauma and to participate in the investigative · Services are usually free and confidential PREA Victim advocates will remain in contact with the victim to assist in managing the long-term impact of trauma and to allow the victim to participate more fully in the investigative process.
-5 min Victim Advocates and Confidentiality Victim Advocates Victim Advocates and Confidentiality Confidentiality · In some states, advocates are legally required to keep client information confidential.
-Insert information • They may be bound by professional ethics and on agency victim legal standards of licensing bodies. advocate role and · Advocates cannot disclose information, services here including names of perpetrators to the facility. · Advocates give survivors the tools they need to make their own decisions.
-PREA States vary in the legal requirements that exist around victim advocates, but many have specific educational requirements.
+Role of the Advocate in Providing Ongoing Care

+Role of the Advocate in Providing Ongoing Care

+- May be able to provide follow-up services via phone, by mail, or in-person - Can assist survivors' in their healing to manage the long-term impact of trauma and to participate in the investigative process - · Services are usually free and confidential

+PREA RESOURCE CENTER Role of the Advocate in Providing Ongoing Care

+Victim advocates will remain in contact with the victim to assist in managing the long-term impact of trauma and to allow the victim to participate more fully in the investigative process.

+Victim Advocates and Confidentiality

+Victim Advocates and Confidentiality

+- In some states, advocates are legally required to keep client information confidential. - They may be bound by professional ethics and legal standards of licensing bodies. - Advocates cannot disclose information, including names of perpetrators to the facility. - Advocates give survivors the tools they need to make their own decisions.

+States vary in the legal requirements that exist around victim advocates, but many have specific educational requirements.
 In general, though, do not ask advocates to disclose information from their conversations with victims.

+Insert information on agency victim advocate role and services here